Membership

 Term of service: Three years.
 Terms begin November 1 and end October 31.

 Prerequisite: None; preference is given to those with experience in publishing or reviewing manuscripts on topics related to veterinary surgery.
-All volunteers are welcome; however, there is a particular need for the following areas of expertise: biomechanics; imaging and radiology; sports medicine/rehabilitation; epidemiology/statistics; 3D printing and implant testing; pharmacology/toxicology; kinetics/kinematic gait analysis; muscular/tendon diseases; soft tissue surgery; thoracic surgery; hepatic surgery and disease management; and spine and neurosurgery (including intracranial surgery).
+All volunteers are welcome; however, there is a particular need for the following areas of expertise: 3D printing and implant testing, biomechanics, gastrointestinal surgery, general soft tissue surgery, hepatic surgery and disease management, imaging and radiology, interventional/minimally invasive surgery, kinetics/kinematic gait analysis, neurosurgery, oncologic surgery, pharmacology and toxicology, reconstructive surgery, respiratory surgery, sports medicine and rehabilitation, surgery site infections and infectious disease, thoracic and airway surgery, and urogenital surgery.